-So, in the context of a vehicle accident, any lawsuit for car accident injuries or damage to a vehicle or other property -- whether brought by a driver, passenger, motorcycle rider, bicyclist, pedestrian, or property owner -- must be filed within four years, and the "clock" starts running on the date of the accident.
+So, in the context of a vehicle accident, any lawsuit for car accident injuries or damage to a vehicle or other property—whether brought by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, pedestrian, or property owner—must be filed within four years, and the "clock" starts running on the date of the accident.

 It's crucial to understand and abide by the statute of limitations as it applies to your situation.
 That's because if you try to file your lawsuit after the statute of limitations deadline has already passed, the defendant is sure to ask the court to dismiss the case, and the court is very likely to agree that a dismissal is appropriate.

 Suppose you're seriously injured in a Nebraska car accident, and you take your case to court.
-The jury, after hearing all the evidence, decides that the other driver was responsible for the accident -- but that you too bear part of the blame.
+The jury, after hearing all the evidence, decides that the other driver was responsible for the accident—but that you also bear part of the blame.
 What happens next?
 How does this verdict affect your right to compensation?